Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-08-bedrock-terraform.md

 ## Objective

-Define a Bedrock managed agent, an action group, and a guardrail declaratively.
+Define a Bedrock managed agent, an action group (the set of tools the agent is allowed to call), and a guardrail (a safety filter on what goes in and what comes out) — all declaratively.

 ## Read (~10 min)